 Terms related to current scientific thought:

-- All of reality is one type of existence.
-Ordinarily reductionism holds that all of reality can be explained by using only physical, sub-atomic, entities.
-Any reference to a higher being or cause results from a lack of information about the physical entities that are involved.
-Modern reductionism denies the existence of mental realities as a separate type of existence.
+- The properties of one scientific domain consists of properties of a more elementary scientific domain (Kim 2005, 164).
+Modern reductionism primarily holds that all of reality can be explained by using only physical, sub-atomic, entities and denies the existence of mental realities as a separate kind of existence.
+Any reference to a higher type of existence results from a lack of information about the physical entities that are involved.
+Causation always moves from the bottom-up, from the basic physical entities to higher forms of organization.
+For example, thought is caused by the physical components of the brain.
+Reductionism allows for weak emergence but not strong emergence and top-down causation (Davies 2006, 37).
 Panentheism critiques reductionism as an oversimplification of reality and the experience of reality.

-- Emergence, as the process involved in supervenience, occurs when a new property arises out of a combination of elements.
+- Emergence, as a process involved in supervenience, occurs when a new property arises out of a combination of elements.
 The traditional example is that water emerges out of the combination of oxygen and hydrogen atoms in certain proportions.
-There are a variety of types of emergence that have been identified.
+A variety of types of emergence have been identified.
 In part-whole emergence, the whole is more than the total of all the parts (Corning 2002).
-Strong emergence understands evolution to produce new and ontologically distinct levels characterized by their own laws or regularities and causal forces.
-Weak emergence holds that the new level follows the fundamental causal processes of physics (Clayton 2004, 9).
+Strong emergence understands evolution to produce new and distinct levels characterized by their own laws or regularities and causal forces.
+Weak emergence holds that the new level follows the fundamental causal processes of physics (Clayton 2004c, 9).
 Strong emergence is also known as ontological emergence and weak as epistemological emergence.
+Many panentheists attach an emergentist sense to supervenience in which higher level properties have downward causation from the supervenient property to the underlying property (Clayton 2006a, 26–27, but see J. Leidenhag 2016 for a critique of attaching a strong emergence concept to supervenience).

 - More complex levels of objects or events affect less complex elements.
-Causation is ordinarily understood as being from the bottom-up meaning from the simple to the complex.
-Physical elements cause other, often more complex, objects or events.
-A common example of top-down causation is the effect of thought upon a person's body.
-Scientists heatedly debate the possibility of top-down causation (Davies 2006).
+A common example of top-down causation is the effect of thought upon a person’s body.
+This contrasts with bottom-up causation where the simple is the cause of the more complex.
+In bottom-up causation, physical elements cause other, more complex, objects or events.
+Scientists debate the possibility of top-down causation (Davies 2006).

 - In quantum theory, the correlation of two particles that originate in a single event even though separated from each other by significant distance.
 Entangled objects behave in ways that cannot be predicted on the basis of their individual properties.
 The impossibility of prediction can be understood epistemically if behavior is considered the result of an average of many similar measurements or ontologically if behavior results from the existence of the world in an indefinite state prior to measurement.
-Both Bohr's indeterministic and Bohm's deterministic understandings of quantum theory accept this relational understanding of physical processes.
-Understanding the world as persistent relationships as well as separation provides a model based in science for understanding God's relation to the world.
-God's influence can be present at the level of individual events although this entanglement would remain hidden from a local perspective.
+Both Bohr’s indeterministic and Bohm’s deterministic understandings of quantum theory accept this relational understanding of physical processes.
+Understanding the world as composed of persistent relationships among particles that are physically separated provides a model based in science for understanding God’s relation to the world.
+God’s influence can be present at the level of individual events although this entanglement would remain hidden from a local perspective.
 However, the implications of entanglement for concepts of causality become even more complex when considering the relation between God and the world.
-Polkinghorne suggests that causality may be active information rather than an exchange of energy (2010, 9).
+Polkinghorne suggests that causality may be active information, “pattern-forming operations” of what might be called “the causal principle”, rather than an exchange of energy (2010, 9).

 Although numerous meanings have been attributed to the “in” in panentheism (Clayton 2004, 253), the more significant meanings are: